cyberd: Computing the knowledge from web3

 A lot of cool applications can be built on top of proposed architecture:

 Programmable semantic cores.
-Currently, the most popular keywords in a gigantic semantic core of Google are keywords of apps such as youtube, facebook, github, etc. However, developers have a very limited possibility to explain Google how to better structure results.
+Currently, the most popular keywords in a gigantic semantic core of Google are keywords of apps such as youtube, facebook, github, etc. However, developers have very limited possibility to explain Google how to better structure results.
 The cyber approach brings this power back to developers.
-On any given input string in any application, relevant answer can be computed either globally, in the context of an app, an agent, geo or in all of them combined.
+On any given user input string in any application relevant answer can be computed either globally, in the context of an app, a user, a geo or in all of them combined.

 Offline search.
-IPFS makes possible easy retrieval of documents from surroundings without a global internet connection. cyberd can itself can be distributed using IPFS.
+IPFS make possible easy retrieval of documents from surroundings without a global internet connection. cyberd can itself can be distributed using IPFS.
 That creates a possibility for ubiquitous offline search.

 Command tools.
 Command line tools can rely on relevant and structured answers from a search engine.
 That practically means that the following CLI tool is possible to implement